EndPointCorp/end-point-blog/2012/01/03/automating-removal-of-ssh-key-patterns.html.md

 done
 ```

-For each $key_file, we now grep our user's pattern ($1) and store it in $matching_entry.
+For each $key_file, we now grep our user’s pattern ($1) and store it in $matching_entry.
 We have to change the [Input Field Seperator (IFS)](http://pubs.opengroup.org/onlinepubs/009695399/utilities/xcu_chap02.html#tag_02_05_03) to a new line, instead of the default space, in order to capture each grepped line in its entriety.
 (Thanks to Brian Miller for that one!)

-With a matching entry found in a key file, it's time to finally offer the user a chance to remove the entry.
+With a matching entry found in a key file, it’s time to finally offer the user a chance to remove the entry.

 ```bash
 echo "Found an entry in $key_file:"